Eiko-Tokura/monad-effect/README.md

           app
 ```

-The exact set of modules (`PrometheusMan`, `LoggingModuleB`, …) is project‑specific, but the pattern is always:
+The exact set of modules (`PrometheusMan`, `LoggingModuleB`, ...) is project-specific, but the pattern is always:

 > build an `EffT` stack of modules, run your application logic there, then eliminate modules and errors with the provided runners.

 ### Large application: a bot with many modules

-In a larger system you might have many modules and a domain‑specific error list.
-(Taken from a real‑world bot application.)
+In a larger system you might have many modules and a domain-specific error list.
+(Taken from a real-world bot application.)

 ```haskell
 -- The modules loaded into the bot